Update: ‘Fiat CEO spills the beans on the Panda successor’ section updated.

-Fiat has indicated intentions to release an electric crossover.
-Speaking to Auto Express in 2020, Olivier Francois, CEO, Fiat, indicated that it is the company’s vision to have a zero-emission Panda crossover.
-“I think we have a bright future in the full electric approach to city cars, through the 500e and through the more non-traditional approach with this minimalist, lower price Centoventi that is very Panda-inspired,” Francois said.
+In 2020, Fiat CEO Olivier Francois spoke to Auto Express about his company’s vision for a Panda crossover with zero emissions.
+“I think we have a bright future in the full electric approach to city cars, through the 500e and through the more non-traditional approach with this minimalist, lower price Centoventi that is very Panda-inspired,” he said.

 Mobile Drive, a new 50/50 joint venture company of Stellantis and Foxconn based in the Netherlands, will develop “breakthrough digital cockpits,” and the Fiat Panda EV could get the basic version.
 The new tech arm will be responsible for infotainment, telematics, and cloud service platform development.
 Its software innovations should include 5G communications, AI-based apps, upgraded OTA services, e-commerce opportunities, and smart cockpit integrations.

 According to a report from Automotive News Europe, a new small Fiat crossover (codename: Fiat 364) will enter production at the Fiat Tychy plant in April 2023.
-A pure-electric variant of this model (featuring a BYD battery) will follow in May 2023, and nearly a year later, in February 2024, a mild-hybrid variant, it said.
-If the Italian carmaker wants an affordable Panda electric on the market quickly, the e-CMP will give it the access and the cost advantage to reach the desired positioning, regardless of its production site.
+A pure-electric variant of this model (featuring a BYD battery) will follow in May 2023, and then in February 2024, a mild-hybrid variant, it said.
+If the Italian carmaker wants an affordable electric city model on the market quickly, the e-CMP will give it the access and the cost advantage to reach the desired positioning, regardless of its production site.
 Moreover, compared to the 500 Electric’s platform, it would allow bigger dimensions and thus more space.

 From 2023 and 24, you will see an unprecedented passenger car offensive that will bring electric versions on every nameplate and the same year – 2024 – Abarth, too, will switch to full BEV.Olivier Francois, CEO, Fiat (Stellantis EV Day 2021)